-In our next article, the British historian Richard Overy recounts the "Struggle to End the War.”
-Even though the leaders of Japan realized that defeat was inevitable in the summer of 1945, they could not agree among themselves, or with the Allies, on surrender terms, especially regarding the future of Emperor Hirohito and his throne.
+As defeat became inevitable in the summer of 1945, Japan's government and the Allies could not agree on surrender terms, especially regarding the future of Emperor Hirohito and his throne.

-The fact is that the leaders in Tokyo alone controlled when the war would end.
-In “What Were the Japanese Thinking?”, Richard Frank looks at how the regime's political structure was so complex that rational decision-making was nearly impossible.
+Leaders in Tokyo alone controlled when the war would end, but the regime's political structure was so complex that it crippled rational decision-making.

 American leaders called the bombings of Hiroshima and Nagasaki our 'least abhorrent choice,' but there were alternatives to the nuclear attacks.

 When judging the morality of the use of atomic weapons in World War II, observers typically focus on Japanese deaths, while ignoring the far-larger number of non-Japanese casualties.

 The U.S. government managed to hide the magnitude of what happened in Hiroshima until John Hersey’s story appeared in the New Yorker, driving home the truth about America’s new mega-weapon.